jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

 ^^^^^^^^^^^

 A build type defines the type of appliance that is produced by KIWI, for instance a live ISO image or a virtual machine disk.
-For the

 For example a live ISO image is specified as follows: